aka7/alerta-terraform/README.md

 $ terraform init
 ```

+### Step 3  - Make variable changes to suit your environment
-Make the following changes to these files in the code you have cloned from me in Git:
+Make the following changes to these files in the code you have cloned:

 Set the ssh keypair name in varibales.tf